sparkfun/SparkFun_External_EEPROM_Arduino_Library/README.md

 Best used with the Qwiic EEPROM: https://www.sparkfun.com/products/14764

+For a list of all the EEPROM datasheets, please see [this repo](https://github.com/sparkfun/SparkFun_External_EEPROM_Arduino_Library_Docs).
+We don't want to store the PDFs in the library repo, otherwise every user will have to download all the PDFs just to install the library.

 This library can be installed via the Arduino Library manager.
 Search for **SparkFun External EEPROM**.

 Want to help?
 Please do!
 We are always looking for ways to improve and build out features of this library.